scaleoutsystems/fedn/docs/aggregators.rst

 **on_model_update**

-The ``on_model_update`` callback recieves the model update messages from clients (including all metadata) and can be used to perform validation and potential transformation of the model update before it is places on the aggregation queue (see image above).
+The ``on_model_update`` callback recieves the model update messages from clients (including all metadata) and can be used to perform validation and potential transformation of the model update before it is placed on the aggregation queue (see image above).
 The base class implements a default callback that checks that all metadata assumed by the aggregation algorithms FedAvg and FedOpt is available.
 The callback could also be used to implement custom pre-processing and additional checks including strategies to filter out updates that are suspected to be corrupted or malicious.

 **combine_models**

 When a certain criteria is met, e.g. if all clients have sent updates, or the round has times out, the ``combine_model_update`` method processes the model update queue, producing an aggregated model.
 This is the main extension point where the numerical details of the aggregation scheme is implemented.
 The best way to understand how to implement this method is to study the built-in aggregation algorithms:

 - :py:mod:`fedn.network.combiner.aggregators.fedavg` (weighted average of parameters)
 - :py:mod:`fedn.network.combiner.aggregators.fedopt` (compute pseudo-gradients and apply a server-side optmizer)